Wise Quacks

 Wise Quacks is a 1939 Warner Bros.
-Looney Tunes animated short film directed by Bob Clampett.
-The cartoon was released on August 5, 1939, and stars Porky Pig and Daffy Duck.
+Looney Tunes animated short film directed by Bob Clampett, and was released on July 29, 1939.

-A different design of Daffy was used in this cartoon.
-In this cartoon, Daffy has a light-colored mask around his eyes and a zig-zag ring around his neck.
-This design would be used one more time in Porky's Last Stand in 1940 and some advertisements during the time.

 Plot

 Mrs. Daffy surprises Daffy with the news that she has several eggs waiting to be hatched.
 Porky reads the announcement of the expecting duck duo in the newspaper.
 The eggs hatch as Porky comes to congratulate his old friend.

 Later, an eagle tries to make off with one of the babies.
 Daffy, still drunk off of corn juice from both worrying about the birth as well as celebrating the hatchlings, pursues the birdnapper.
 The eagle gathers reinforcements to take on the drunk duck.
 Porky comes to the rescue to find Daffy and the gang of eagles all getting drunk together, much to Mrs. Daffy's dismay.